 To remedy the situation, I created new ‘standard’ project schedule templates that could be used as starting points for all the PMs in the organization.
 I did this after carefully studying all current projects and several recently completed efforts…so I understood how they delivered on each project and what some of the standard components were to each engagement.
 I then inventoried all of the equipment – something that, unbelievably – had never really been done in a project management sense.
 And from that, I created a common resource pool that could be tied to all projects…allowing the GM to see what machines were overcommitted and under committed at any given moment in time.

 It’s nice to have lots of work.
 It’s usually easy – if your organization is thriving – to hire more human resources to perform work such as application development, testing, data integration, and research or engineering tasks.
+It might even seem like there are no resource constraints for project management.
 But don’t forget about the non-human resources.
 Especially if you’re working in a specialized industry where you may not be able to just go out and buy whatever you need to fill in the gaps.
 If something has to be designed and developed or crafted – as was the case for this organization if they wanted to meet higher demand – then the lead time for something like that may far exceed any learning curve you would need to build in when working solely with resources of the human type.

 This is a guest post from Brad Egeland who is an IT/Project Management consultant and author with over 25 years of software development, management, and project management experience leading initiatives in Manufacturing, Government Contracting, Gaming and Hospitality, Retail Operations, Aviation and Airline, Pharmaceutical, Start-ups, Healthcare, Higher Education, Non-profit, High-Tech, Engineering and general IT.
 Brad is married, a father of 9, and living in sunny Las Vegas, NV.
 Visit Brad's site at http://www.bradegeland.com/.